KlusterAlert

 memory: "256Mi"

-# Store the API key as a Kubernetes secret (recommended for production)
+# Store the agent token as a Kubernetes secret (recommended for production)

-existingSecret: "" # Name of existing Secret with SPECLAYER_API_KEY key
+existingSecret: "" # Name of existing Secret with AGENT_TOKEN key

-# Namespaces to watch (empty = watch all namespaces)
+# Namespaces to watch (empty = watch all non-system namespaces)

 watchNamespaces: []